JaviAibar/Git-and-CI-CD-Exercise/README.md

 # Practica5
-It was simply an exercise to learn Git
+It was simply an exercise to learn Git and later also to learn CI/CD